actsl/kiss_sdl/README.md

 INSTALL
 =======

-To maintain simplicity, no library has been made.
-To use it, copy all files to your project's directory and compile them with your code.
+To maintain simplicity, no library has been made, but either a static or a dynamic library can be made, and the path to the resources (images and fonts) can be defined by adding a macro definition like -DRESDIR="./kiss/" to the compiler's command line.
+The simplest way to use it, is to copy all files to your project's directory and compile them with your code.
 The kiss_makefile compiles the examples that show all the widgets in the toolkit.
-The makefile was made for Linux, to use it in Windows, edit the makefile, comment the LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the LDFLAGS, CFLAGS, EXE1 and EXE2 for Windows.
+The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the LDFLAGS, CFLAGS, EXE1 and EXE2 for Windows.
 Then change the paths to the directories under the folders where you installed your SDL development libraries.
 By default it is assumed that the libraries are installed under C:\\.
 The change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.

 The common way in Windows is to copy all the dll-s from the proper bin directories (or library directories when using Visual Studio) of SDL,